HPInc/ml-git/docs/mlgit_commands.md

 ml-git datasets fsck
 ```

-This command will walk through the internal ml-git directories (index & local repository) and will check the integrity and presence of all blobs under its management.
+This command will walk through the internal ml-git directories (index & local repository) and check the presence and integrity of all file blobs under its management.

 This command will basically try to:

-* Detects any chunk/blob that is corrupted or missing in the internal ml-git directory (.ml-git/{entity-type}/objects)
+* Detect any chunk/blob that is corrupted or missing in the internal ml-git directory (.ml-git/{entity-type}/objects)
-* Attempts to fetch files detected as corrupt or missing from storage
+* Fetch files detected as corrupted or missing from storage
-* Checks the integrity of files mounted in the entities workspace
+* Check the integrity of files mounted in the entities workspace
-* In fix-workspace mode, try to repair corrupted files founded in the entities workspace.
-A file in the entities workspace is considered corrupted based on the business rule defined by the mutability of the entity.
+*  In fix-workspace mode, repair corrupted files found in the entities workspace.
+A file in the entities workspace is considered 'corrupted' based on the business rule defined by the mutability of the entity.
 If you want to know more about each type of mutability and how it works, please take a look at [Mutability documentation](mutability_helper.md).

 It will return the list of blobs that are corrupted/missing if the user passes the --full option.